use case

 1. The updated entry experience repositioned Enterprise Search from a standalone internal tool into a recognizable AI-powered product within the broader World Bank AI ecosystem.

-2. Accuracy disclaimers were incorporated directly into the entry experience, encouraging users to validate AI-generated information before using it.
+2. Accuracy disclaimers and AI Guardrails were incorporated directly into the entry experience, encouraging users to validate AI-generated information before using it.

 3. To support different levels of user familiarity with AI, the interface also introduced suggested prompts as a secondary entry point, allowing users to quickly select pre-defined queries and immediately navigate to relevant results.